Freedom To Speak Up

 When things go wrong, it is important to learn lessons and make improvements.
 It is also important to speak up about, and listen to, concerns to prevent potential harm.

-The 24/7 Guardian Service is independent and confidential.
-It supports our staff to speak up about any concerns they may have at work.
-The Service also provides a dedicated Freedom To Speak Up Guardian for staff at NSFT.
+Our Freedom To Speak Up Guardian supports our staff to speak up about any concerns they may have at work.

 Staff can speak to the Guardian, in confidence, about anything that gets in the way of safe and high-quality care.
 They can also speak up about anything that affects their experience in the workplace.

-It also supports our managers to listen to concerns and find solutions.
+The Guardian also supports our managers to listen to concerns and find solutions so we can provide safer, kinder and better care.

 What is a Freedom to Speak Up Guardian?